Psy.D. in Marital and Family Therapy

 Coursework covers topics such as teaching in higher education, agency management, grant writing, program development and advanced clinical principles.
 An optional teaching apprentice program is available for qualified students that provides them the valuable opportunity to teach classes in the master’s program.
 The dissertation process focuses on applied research and includes options such as program development or evaluation, and grant writing.

-The Marital and Family Therapy, Post-Bachelor’s program allows for students with a bachelor’s degree to enter and complete a five year Psy.D. program.
+The Marital and Family Therapy, Post-Bachelor’s program allows for students with a bachelor’s degree to enter and complete a Psy.D. program.
+This program allows students to earn a Master’s degree in Marriage and Family therapy after which students move directly into the Psy.D.
+MFT program.
+This allows students to earn hours toward their MFT license they complete their doctoral work.
+In addition, students in this program may complete both the Masters and Psy.D. programs in a shorter time period than if they were to take them separately.
 The Chicago School has been recognized for its excellent training in culturally competent service provision and offers students a remarkable opportunity to gain unparalleled real-world experience.

 Graduates from the Psy.D. in Marital and Family Therapy program are equipped with expert knowledge in theory, assessment, applied research, teaching and administration, and are prepared to serve as leaders and/or senior administrators in both educational and clinical settings.